The Wolseley Theatre guide

 If musicals are more to your choosing, then it’s safe to say you are spoilt for choice…

-Still in walking distance from The Wolseley lies Her Majesty’s Theatre.
+Still in walking distance from The Wolseley lies His Majesty’s Theatre.
 Having been at the heart of London’s cultural epicentre for more than 300 years, it seems apt that it’s home to Andrew Lloyd Webber’s ‘Phantom of the Opera’ – one of the longest running productions in the West End.

 Newer to the stage, but no less of a favourite is ‘Hamilton’.
 At the Victoria Palace Theatre, Lin Manuel Miranda’s masterful storytelling brings to life the eponymous title character Alexander Hamilton, America’s founding father and George Washington’s right-hand man.